How to Unpublish a Wix Site (Step-by-Step Guide)

 • Billing continues unchanged.
 Your Wix subscription (Free, Core, Business, etc.) is not paused when you unpublish.
 You'll continue to be charged on your normal billing cycle.
 If you want to stop being charged, you'll need to downgrade or cancel your plan separately.

 • Your content is safe.
 All pages, images, blog posts, and settings are preserved.
-Unpublishing is entirely reversible - you can republish at any time with a single click.
+Unpublishing is entirely reversible.
+You can republish at any time with a single click.

 • SEO impact is real but recoverable.
 If your site stays unpublished for more than a few days, Google will begin to drop it from search results.
 Rankings can recover after republishing, but extended downtime may take weeks to bounce back.